Hosting and bandwidth provided by MacAce.net.

 |Weight (Lbs):||1.33, 1.35, 1.34||1.44, 1.46|

-So, should I buy an iPad 3rd Gen or an iPad 2?
-Is the iPad 2 worth the cost savings?
+So, should I buy an iPad 2 or an iPad 3rd Gen?

-For most consumers, the (1) significantly higher-quality display, (2) better rear camera, (3) support for 4G LTE as an option and (4) improved graphics performance of the iPad 3rd Gen -- are worth the US$100 premium over the still available iPad 2 models.
+However, just compared to one another, the (1) significantly higher-quality display, (2) better rear camera, (3) support for 4G LTE as an option and (4) improved graphics performance of the iPad 3rd Gen make it a better purchase than the iPad 2.

-However, others on a tight budget may find that the iPad 2 remains "good enough" for their needs and find more value in saving an extra US$100.
+However, others on a tight budget may find that the iPad 2 is "good enough" for their needs.
 Of course, those on tight budgets may also wish to consider waiting for a while to save more and buy a newer iPad model, which will provide current iOS support longer than either of these older iPads.